ThomasdenH/iban_validate/README.md

 complete explanation including some examples.

 ### [validate_iban()](https://docs.rs/iban_validate/0.2.1/iban/fn.validate_iban.html)
-This function validates the IBAN specification
+This function validates the IBAN specification.
+This means that an address will be regarded as valid unless:
 - An address consists of 4 or less characters
 - An address consists of 35 or more characters
 - The address contains characters other than A-Z or 0-9